About The Gas Meter

 No, you don’t need to be home when this work is carried out.
 We will leave a card in your letterbox to let you know we have checked your gas meter.
 If you are home we’ll help you restore your gas supply before we leave.

 We will safely dispose of your old meter.

 HOW LONG WILL THE WORK TAKE?

-On average it takes no more than three hours to install a new gas meter.
-The work will be carried out between 9am and 4pm.
+On average it takes no more than one hour to install a new gas meter.
+The work will be carried out between 7am and 5pm.